Lime Canyon Wilderness Area

 Overview

-Lime Canyon is a medium sized (23,233 acres) wilderness area that includes a long, disjointed, and sparsely vegetated carbonate ridge (elevations to 4,406 feet), deep canyons that cut through the ridge, and desert bajadas that overlook the Overton Arm of Lake Mead (elevations to 1,475 feet).
-The geology of the area is complex, but the main feature is the hogback ridge (or system of ridges) that was caused by the tilting and uplifting of early carbonate sedimentary rocks.
-The uplift blocked existing drainage systems and probably formed lakes, but new drainages were formed that cut through the ridge, making for deep, narrow canyons and some odd geologic structures.
+Lime Canyon is a medium sized (23,233 acres) wilderness area that includes a long, disjointed, and sparsely vegetated carbonate ridge (or system of parallel ridges) with elevations to 4,406 feet, deep canyons that cut through the ridges, and desert bajadas that overlook the Overton Arm of Lake Mead (elevations to 1,475 feet).
+The geology of the area is complex, but the main feature is the system of ridges that was caused by the tilting and uplifting of early carbonate sedimentary rocks.
+The uplift blocked existing drainage systems and probably formed lakes, but new drainages were formed that cut through the ridge, making for deep, narrow canyons and some odd geologic structures and stream-capture events.

 If you hike in wilderness areas, help protect them by learning about and reporting noxious and invasive weeds.